John Pepper

 Education

 “Valuing Product Innovation: Genetically Engineered Varieties in US Corn and Soybeans,” with GianCarlo Moschini (Iowa State University), and Edward Perry (Kansas State University).
 Rand Journal of Economics, 2019, Vol. 50, Issue 3, Pages 615-644.
-This paper was awarded the Quality of Research Discovery Award by the Agricultural and Applied Economic Association in 2020.
+This article is the winner of the 2020 Quality of Research Discovery Award awarded by the Agricultural and Applied Economic Association.

 Kenneth Elzinga